geoserver/geoserver/doc/en/user/source/styling/sld-reference/labeling.rst

 ^^^^^^^^^^^^^^^

 The ``maxDisplacement`` option controls the displacement of the label along a line.
-Normally GeoServer labels a line at its center point only, provided the location is not occupied by another label, and not label it at all otherwise.
+Normally GeoServer labels a line at its center point only.
+If this label conflicts with another one it may not be displayed at all.
-When this option is enabled the labeller will attempt to avoid conflict by using an alternate location within **maxDisplacement** pixels from the pre-computed label point.
+When this option is enabled the labeller will attempt to avoid conflict by using an alternate location within **maxDisplacement** pixels along the line from the pre-computed label point.

 If used in conjunction with :ref:`labeling_repeat`, the value for ``maxDisplacement`` should always be **lower** than the value for ``repeat``.